jupyterlab-contrib/jupyterlab_code_formatter/docs/index.md

 3. **Restart JupyterLab**

-This plugin includes a server plugin, as suck you will need to restart JupyterLab if you have followed the above steps while it's running.
+This plugin includes a server plugin, as such you will need to restart JupyterLab if you have followed the above steps while it's running.

 4. **Configure plugin**